JCSDA-internal/docker_base/README.rst

 Docker base container for *JEDI*.

-The main responsibility of this repository is to set up a Docker image file that includes these basic components
+The main responsibility of this repository is to set up a Docker image file that includes these basic components:

 - An ubuntu 18.04 operating system
 - GNU compiler suite (currently version 7.4)
 - An MPI library